Astr0Fix/Customizable-Reminder/README.md

 - For the reminder to work your computer needs to be on and logged in

-- Feel free to edit the code just make sure that you credit me
+- Feel free to edit the code just make sure that you credit me or fork this repo